Meth Detox in CaliforniaYou are here:

 - SSRIs (Selective Serotonin Reuptake Inhibitors): SSRIs help minimize symptoms related to anxiety and depression.
 Some of the most commonly used SSRIs during meth detox are Celexa, Prozac, Lexapro, Paxil, and Zoloft.

 - Sleep Medications: Many people experience insomnia and nightmares while in detox.
-Sleep medications are administered to help a person relax and get the sleep they need.
+Sleep medications help a person relax and get the sleep they need.

 What to Expect During Meth Detox